robots.txt - The "No Trespassing" Sign of the Web

 robots.txt and the New Battle Against AI Crawlers

-However, since robots.txt is merely a "request," there's no guarantee that all AI crawlers will respect it.
-The role of robots.txt in the AI era, including its relationship with copyright law, is an ongoing debate.
+Even after being standardized as RFC 9309, however, robots.txt remains a "request."
+There is no guarantee that every AI crawler will respect it, and as of August 2026 the role of robots.txt in the AI era, including its relationship with copyright law, is still being debated.
 Users concerned about their data being collected by AI services may want to explore privacy-focused search engines that take a different approach to data collection.

 Summary

-robots.txt is a mechanism that has served as internet "etiquette" for over 30 years.
+robots.txt has traveled from a 1994 proposal to standardization as RFC 9309 in 2022, and it is still in use as the "etiquette" of the internet.
 It has no legal binding force and doesn't serve as a security measure, but it remains an important tool for managing the relationship with search engines.
-The robots.txt on IP Check-san is also configured to ensure proper crawling by search engines.
+The robots.txt on IP Check-san is configured both to have search engines crawl the site properly and to spell out, bot by bot, which AI-oriented crawlers are allowed.
+Anyone can read the file, so if you are curious, go take a look at the real thing.